Refugee or complementary (subsidiary) protection status in Ukraine

 How to request refugee status in Ukraine?
 How do I apply for asylum in Ukraine?

 To apply for refugee status or complementary protection status in Ukraine, you must fill out an asylum application form and questionnaire, and submit it to the respective territorial body of the State Migration Service.

-The State Migration Service (SMS) will register your application, determine your identity, ask you a list of questions, and issue you with an asylum seeker certificate called.
-Your application will be considered in three stages and you can expect a decision from the SMS one-within six months after your asylum application.
+The SMSU will register your application, determine your identity, ask you a list of questions, and issue you with an asylum seeker certificate called.
+Your application will be considered in three stages and you can expect a decision from the SMSU one-within six months after your asylum application.
 In case of a negative decision, the appeals procedure can be lengthy.

 Rights and Obligations of asylum seeker and refugees in Ukraine

 Asylum seekers have the right to be provided with a document called “dovidka”, which serves as a legal basis during the stay in Ukraine.
 However unfortunately this type of document is not an identity document and provides a limited range of rights and benefits.
 Asylum seekers can apply for accommodation to the State Migration Service, which manages three temporary accommodation centres (in Kyiv region, in Zakarpattia region and in Odesa city).
 Under the current Ukrainian law, the Government does not provide free social or medical assistance to asylum seekers.
 Asylum seekers must apply for a work permit if they wish to work.